renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ## Error handling and logging

-In Langflow, robust error handling ensures that your components behave predictably, even when unexpected situations occur, such as invalid inputs, external API failures, or internal logic errors.
+In Aiexec, robust error handling ensures that your components behave predictably, even when unexpected situations occur, such as invalid inputs, external API failures, or internal logic errors.

 ### Error handling techniques

 * **Raise Exceptions**:
   If a critical error occurs, you can raise standard Python exceptions such as `ValueError`, or specialized exceptions like `ToolException`.
-Langflow will automatically catch these and display appropriate error messages in the UI, helping users quickly identify what went wrong.
+Aiexec will automatically catch these and display appropriate error messages in the UI, helping users quickly identify what went wrong.
   ```python
   def compute_result(self) -> str:
       if not self.user_input: